salmaehab/simple-authentication/README.md

 # simple-authentication
-## simple authentication website using React, Node and mySQL
+## simple authentication website using React,Next, Node and MySQL.